Funerary cone of Ibi

 Not On View

-Funerary cone fragment of reddish clay carrying circular stamp on the head with traces of red paint especially along the outer edge.
-Impressed image shows two columns of raised hieroglyphic text flanked by kneeling male figures with arms raised in a pose of adoration; topped by a solar bark.
+Funerary cone fragment of reddish clay carrying circular stamp on the head with extremely faded circular stamped impression (known from parallels).
+The impression shows two columns of raised hieroglyphic text flanked by kneeling male figures with arms raised in a pose of adoration; topped by a solar bark.

 Left column text: “True Acquaintance of the King, His Beloved, Ibi, (son of?) the God’s Father, God’s Beloved Ankh-hor.”